Heatwave and high winds bring renewed wildfire threat in Australia

-SYDNEY (Reuters) - Large swathes of southeast Australia were bracing on Thursday for a days-long heatwave that threatens to stoke bushfires that have been burning in the region for months.
+SYDNEY (Reuters) - Large swathes of southeast Australia were bracing on Thursday for a days-long heatwave that threatens to stoke bushfires that have been burning for months.

 As firefighters and residents prepared for the heightened danger, the New South Wales (NSW) state government launched a six-month inquiry to examine both the causes of and response to this season’s deadly wildfires.

-“We don’t want to waste the opportunity to take on board any recommendations we need to adopt ahead of the bushfire season this year... as we approach summer of 2021,” said Gladys Berejiklian, the premier of NSW, the country’s most populous state.
+“We don’t want to waste the opportunity to take on board any recommendations we need to adopt ahead of the bushfire season this year... as we approach summer of 2021,” said Gladys Berejiklian, the premier of NSW.

 NSW state has been one of the hardest hit by bushfires, which started earlier than usual in September.
-Nationally, the blazes have burnt out more than 11.2 million hectares (112,000 sq kms), killed at least 33 people and about 1 billion animals and destroyed 2,500 homes.
+The blazes have burnt out more than 11.7 million hectares (117,000 sq kms) across Australia’s most populous states, killing at least 33 people and about 1 billion animals, and destroying 2,500 homes.

 Fire danger warnings were issued on Thursday for several areas in South Australia state, where temperatures were forecast to exceed 40 Celsius (104 Fahrenheit) and winds were expected to reach 35 km (22 miles) per hour.

 Among them was Kangaroo Island, a popular tourist destination that has already been razed by fires that killed two people.

-The severe heat and high winds were then forecast to hit NSW and Victoria states from Friday, bringing the risk of dry lightning that could spark new life into some of the 120 fires burning across the three states or create new blazes.
+The severe heat and high winds are forecast to hit NSW and Victoria states from Friday threatening to spark new life into some of the 120 fires burning across the three states or create new blazes.

 Martin Webster, a NSW Rural Fire Service officer, highlighted the strains facing the state’s 74,000-strong volunteer brigade as the huge fires continued to burn.

-“Our local crews have been actively involved in firefighting since August and we are still long way from being out of the woods, so we are talking six or seven months of firefighting,” Webster told the Australian Broadcasting Corporation.
+“Our local crews have been actively involved in firefighting since August and we are still long way from being out of the woods, so we are talking six or seven months of firefighting,” Webster told the Australian Broadcasting Corp.

-Australia relies on a largely volunteer firefighting force but the sheer scale of the destruction during the current wildfire season has seen the army and overseas colleagues join their ranks to help.

 Here are Thursday’s key events in the bushfire crisis: